 - 1-Second Rollback - if any error is detected while resizing partition, it automatically reverts server to original status in a flash.

-1. Increase C drive size by shrinking D or other volume
+1. Increase C drive free space by shrinking D/E

 Before starting, check if there's enough free space in other data volume on the same disk, if yes, follow the steps below.